 Whether you are seeking a post-graduation nursing position or are looking for a job you can do while attending nursing school, it's critical to have a quality resume.
-As a nursing student, your resume should highlight your program of study, clinical experience and previous employment history.
+As a nursing student, your resume should highlight your current career objective, program of study, clinical experience and previous employment history.

 Include details about your nursing program, including where you are going to school, the title of the program in which you are enrolled, the level of degree or other credential you are earning and when you expect to graduate.
 If your grade point average is strong, also include it.

 Include details about the clinical experience you have gained as part of your nursing education.
 Include details such as the term you completed practical training, the name of the hospital or clinic, and the specific ward where you worked.

 If you do not have a significant amount of healthcare-related work experience, you may also want to include titles of the nursing-related courses you have completed as part of your program of study.